ks7714aksnbs/YTDownloader/README.md

 1. Downloads MP3 & MP4 Files.
 2. Supports Bulk Downloads From Lists.
 3. Download youtube playlists without individually going through each video.
-4. You can embed metadata on your own to insure accuracy.
+4. You can embed metadata on your own to insure accuracy for organisation and data management.
 5. Option to override default album_art and embed preferred or custom album_art.
-6. Files are downloaded pre-organised in folders with respect to the user's preference.
+6. Downloaded Files are  pre-organised in folders with respect to the user's preference.

 # How to use the program

-Currently the program supports windows environment only, however with a few turn arounds in the activation of virtual environment through zsh or bash, you can get it up and running on a mac or linux too.
+Currently the program supports windows environment only, however with a few tweaks in the activation of virtual environments for zsh or bash; you can get it up and running on a mac or linux too.

-1. First download the program on your system, you could do this from the github gui or git clone shone as follows :
+1. First download the program on your system, you could do this through the Github GUI or git clone :

 ```
 git clone git@github.com:ks7714aksnbs/YTDownloader.git